-To help maintain both national and international peace and security, we rigorously comply with export control laws and regulations in Japan and other countries and regions where we operate to keep sensitive goods, software and technologies from reaching sponsors of terrorism, espionage or human rights violations.
+To help maintain both national and international peace and security, we rigorously comply with export control laws and regulations in Japan and other countries and regions where we operate to keep sensitive goods, software and technologies from reaching sponsors of terrorism, espionage or human rights violators.
 Our export compliance program is implemented under a system headed by the representative executive responsible for export control.
 Specifically, our Export Control Global Secretariat, consisting of a Global Director and Regional Managers, works with each of our businesses to set control and monitoring mechanisms ensuring compliance with security-related export controls, and these mechanisms are strictly applied to all operations.

 We recognize our responsibility for compliance with all regulations related to export controls on goods, software and technologies in our areas of operation.
-In 2017, we formulated a Global Export Regulatory Compliance Policy to ensure proper compliance with such regulations across the Nissan Group.
-Based on this global policy, we are working to develop regional policies for each of the regions where we operate, such as export regulatory compliance policies issued in fiscal 2019 for Latin America, updates to North America and have begun discussions for the Europe, AMI (Africa, Middle East, India) and A&O (Asia & Oceania) regions.
-We also respond in a timely manner to export control regulation changes and related developments around the world, including the enforcement of the Export Control Reform Act (ECRA) in the U.S., amendments to the EU export control list and moves to deploy export control regulations in China, Thailand, India and the Philippines.
+We are in the process of reviewing and updating our Global Export Regulatory Compliance Policy to ensure proper compliance with such regulations across the Nissan Group.
+Based on the global policy, we continue to develop and enhance regional policies for each of the regions where we operate, such as export regulatory compliance policies issued in fiscal 2020 for China, A&O (Asia & Oceania) and AMI (Africa, Middle East, India).
+We are currently reviewing impact of new regional structure under NISSAN NEXT, and will make applicable adjustments as necessary.
+We also respond in a timely manner to export control regulation changes and related developments around the world, including the enforcement of the Export Control Reform Act (ECRA) in the U.S., amendments to the EU dual use export control list and moves to deploy export control regulations in China, Thailand, and India.

-Contents CEO Message CSO Message Corporate Purpose / ESG Highlights Sustainability at Nissan Nissan's Contribution to the SDGs The Alliance Environmental Social Governance ESG Data Editorial Policy GRI Content Index Quick Guide For Investors
+Contents CEO Message CSO Message Carbon Neutrality/ Response to COVID-19 Chair of the Board of Directors Message Sustainability at Nissan Nissan's Contribution to the SDGs The Alliance Environmental Social Governance ESG Data Editorial Policy TCFD Content Index GRI Content Index Quick Guide For Investors

 With the overall aim of improving our level of internal control, we strive to conduct regular risk-assessment activities in connection with export controls in each region, create monitoring mechanisms aligned with regulatory requirements and business demands, and continually improve our operations.
 To make employees more familiar with compliance risks, we are reviewing our training system and materials, including information about complying with relevant customs and trade laws.
 From fiscal 2018, we began annual training in Japan based on the new system.
-In addition, we deployed mandatory training globally starting in fiscal 2019 with North America, Latin America, AMI, and China completing this training, and A&O and Europe under development.
+In addition, we deployed mandatory training globally starting in fiscal 2019 with North America, Latin America, AMI, and China completing this training.
+In fiscal 2020, A&O completed mandatory training and Europe remains under development for deployment in fiscal 2021.